Axis-Fi/axis-core/design/EMPA.md

 ```

 ### Seller Cancels Auction

 Sellers are able to specify a start time for their auction in the future.
 If they want to cancel the auction before it starts, they can do so and the auction will be deleted.
 If the auction has already started and is accepting bids, then the seller can no longer cancel it.

+What would cause a loss of funds?

+- ✅ Revert from fee-on-transfer ERC20 token: this is already checked during auction creation when transferring the base token from the seller to the AuctionHouse.
+- ✅ Revert-on-zero ERC20 token: the transfer amount is checked before calling `transfer()`
+- ❌ Seller on blacklist: if the seller is added to the base token's blacklist after the auction is created and funded, the transfer of the base tokens back to the seller would fail.

 ```mermaid
 sequenceDiagram